Definition of Asset Account

 Some common examples of asset accounts are as follows –

-- Cash: All the coins, currency, cash, etc. A separate general ledger account is prepared by the company for each checking account, cash fund, etc but are combined and the total is reported as cash equivalent on the balance sheet.
+- Cash: All the coins, currency, cash, etc. The company prepares a separate general ledger account for each checking account, cash fund, etc., but it is combined, and the total report is cash equivalent on the balance sheet.

-- Short Term Investments: These are the temporary investment that includes bonds, promissory notes, certificate of deposit, etc. that matures in less than one year.
+- Short Term Investments: These are temporary investment that includes bonds, promissory notes, certificate of deposit, etc., that matures in less than one year.
 It also includes stocks of another incorporation if they can be easily sold on the stock exchange.

-- Accounts Receivable: It is a right to receive an amount on delivering of goods and services on a credit and is debited at the time of credit sales and credited with the realization proceedings.
+- Accounts Receivable: It is a right to receive an amount for delivering goods and services on credit.
+It is debited during credit sales and credited with the realization proceedings.

-- Prepaid Expenses: These are expenses which paid in advance i.e. services are yet to be received.
-Where the amount appear as assets until the cost is completely used up or expires.
+- Prepaid Expenses: These are expenses paid in advance, i.e., services are yet to be received.
+The amount appears as assets until the cost is completely used up or expires.
 For example, payment made for the insurance of a car.
 The amount is the unexpired amount and should be reported in the asset account.

-- Inventory: This includes the cost of goods that have been manufactured or purchased but not yet sold.
+- Inventory includes the cost of goods manufactured or purchased but not yet sold.

-- Supplies: Miscellaneous assets that are too small and inexpensive to capitalize manufactured in the production of a good are included as supplies.
+- Supplies: Miscellaneous assets that are too small and inexpensive to capitalize manufactured in producing a good are included as supplies.

-- Long Term Investments: It includes real estate, money restricted for a building project, bonds payable, preferred stocks, or investments in common stocks reported in the balance sheet where the holding period last for more than 12 months.
+- Long Term Investments: These include real estate, money restricted for a building project, bonds payable, preferred stocks, or investments in common stocks reported in the balance sheet where the holding period last for more than 12 months.

 Asset Account Format

-Asset Account format is noting different from any usual accounts.
+Asset Account format is nothing different from any usual accounts.
 All books of accounts are prepared in one T shape format.
-Every increase in an asset account is depicted via debit entry whereas reduction is depicted via credit entry.
-All relevant information is mentioned within each asset account like nomenclature of account, date of entries, opening balance, closing balances, etc. Let’s understand with the help of a practical example as follows:
+Every increase in an asset account is depicted via debit entry, whereas reduction is depicted via credit entry.
+All relevant information is mentioned within each asset account, like the nomenclature of the account, date of access, opening balance, closing balances, etc. Let’s understand with the help of a practical example as follows:

 Prepare Asset Account depicting below transactions: –